-Parents can play a very valuable role in several ways - being interested in their child's school life, making sure that any home learning set is done in a peaceful relaxed working environment and giving support and praise for work well done.
+Parents can play a very valuable role in several ways by supporting their child at home with their learning.
 We would ask however, that parents do not try to teach their child by the methods familiar to themselves - this will probably confuse the child!
 At every stage reading to and with a child is one of the most valuable experiences any parent can give a child.
 Any work your child takes home will always have been prepared in school.